 Understand the basic principles of psychologists’ work in the prison system and the role of psychological interventions in rehabilitation. - Develop interdisciplinary thinking skills -

-Understand the importance of collaboration between psychology, law, criminology, and security studies. - Critically analyze real forensic cases -
+Understand the importance of cooperation between psychology, law, criminology, and security studies. - Critically analyze real forensic cases -

-Develop the ability to analyze and discuss concrete cases from judicial and criminal practice.
+Develop the ability to analyze and discuss specific cases from judicial and criminal practice.

 Teaching methods: